• Disease Overview

 The endocardium covers the heart valves, and it is these valves which are primarily affected by infective endocarditis.
 If the infection remains untreated, multiplying bacteria may eventually destroy the valves and result in heart failure.
 Bacteria may also form small clots (emboli) which move through the blood and block small arteries.
 These clots may lodge in various parts of the body including the brain and cause serious damage.

 The prevalence of cases of IE has risen in the United States due to the increase in the number of elderly patients receiving invasive surgeries as well as the rise in the number of individuals using IV drugs.
 Other risk factors include congenital heart disease, prior episode of IE and mitral valve prolapse with leaky valve.
-Therefore, early diagnosis is key to improve clinical outcomes and survival.
-Antibiotics are essential for treatment and are most effective if the disease is caught early.
-However, in many cases heart surgery also is needed.
+Therefore, early diagnosis is key to improving clinical outcomes and survival.
+Antibiotics are essential for treatment and are most effective if the disease is diagnosed early.
+However, in many patients, heart surgery is also needed.

 Introduction